Why I Love SC BBQ Hash

 “He told Stan Woodward that he received a notice from DHEC informing him that that was the only day he could cook and sell hash.

 “If he wanted to have more frequent operations, he would have to fully enclose his hash house and add a cement floor and running hot water.”

 Riser was, of course, not the only hashmaster to receive such an edict.

 Today, SC BBQ joints are among the few keeping this historic tradition alive.

 So, what you’d prefer just to make a hash native South Carolinians will appreciate?

 Well, that’s no simple process.
-Traditionally, making hash takes a lot of time and constant attention so the thick stew does not burn on the bottom.
+Traditionally, making hash takes a lot of time and constant attention so the thick stew does not burn on the bottom of the hash pot.

 You need a huge kettle and wooden oar to stir such a mixture.
-Fortunately, we have recipes for much smaller quantities with which you can use an immersion blender or food processor to make things easier.
+Fortunately, we have original recipes for much smaller quantities with which you can use an immersion blender or food processor to make things easier.

 Check out this recipe for Dukes Hash, which is rich in pork and potatoes.